claudiosegala/tetris/README.md

 # Tetris
 A simple, 8-bit inspired, tetris.
 Excelent for people looking for a break, [play it now](https://claudiosegala.github.io/tetris/).
 This project was inspired by [Christopher Okhravi, Coding Snake in Functional JavaScript](https://www.youtube.com/watch?v=poVMBGe1THE&t=7s).
-OBS: This version doens't have score yet.

 ## How to play
 Not gonna teach, you fool.
 Look up on Google.